 It would probably be even better to merge the only flag (general_lower_bit_rate_constraint_flag) documented in this table into Table A.1.

 However, as discussed above, for all the syntax elements currently in Table A.1, a greater value of indicates a higher capability.
 For consistency, it would seem better to change the name of general_lower_bit_rate_constraint_flag to something like higher_bit_rate_allowed_flag (note that this was used by Tomohiro Ikai in some intermediate version of the DIS text during the editing) and then merge Table A.2 into Table A.1.

+During the discussion of JVET-X0073-v1, it was suggested to provide a text for revisit, where the text does the following: rename general_lower_bit_rate_constraint_flag, flip the meaning, move it to SPS extension, and merge Table A.2 into Table A.1.

 This contribution proposes changes to resolve the above issues.